-Professor Peters earned her undergraduate degree in Political Science from Xavier University of Louisiana and her Juris Doctor from Notre Dame Law School where she received the Joseph Ciraolo Memorial Award, Africana Studies Book Award, and a fellowship at the Center for Social Concerns.
-As a Graduate Fellow at the Center for Social Concerns Professor Peters created and taught the multi-disciplinary undergraduate seminar, Environmental Justice and Human Rights in the Aftermath of Hurricane Katrina, which examined the intersectionality of race, class, and environmental justice informed by Catholic social thought and the Catholic intellectual tradition.
+Professor Peters earned her undergraduate degree in Political Science from Xavier University of Louisiana and her Juris Doctor from Notre Dame Law School, where she received the Joseph Ciraolo Memorial Award, Africana Studies Book Award, and a fellowship at the Center for Social Concerns.
+As a Graduate Fellow at the Center for Social Concerns Professor Peters created and taught the multi-disciplinary undergraduate seminar, Environmental Justice and Human Rights in the Aftermath of Hurricane Katrina.
+That seminar examined the intersectionality of race, class, and environmental justice informed by Catholic social thought and the Catholic intellectual tradition.